 A group of young adults smile and pose for the camera.

-Potential future investors gathered in teams at the 100 Black Men of America’s annual conference in Las Vegas for the culmination of the Wells Fargo Junior Investment program, a simulation that introduces young people to investing.
+Potential future investors get ready to face off at the 100 Black Men of America’s 2023 annual conference in Las Vegas for the Junior Investment Club competition.

 For 14 weeks, Jada Rabun eyed the stock market like an investment professional.
-She’s one of many students across the country who took part in the Wells Fargo Junior Investment program, a simulation game that teaches young people how to invest.
+She’s one of many high school students across the country who has taken part in the Junior Investment Club, a 10-week stock market simulation that teaches young people how to invest.

 Paired with mentors from their local 100 Black Men of America chapter, the young people are primed to take what they’ve learned and grow multigenerational wealth later in life.

-Using the SIFMA Foundation’s Stock Market Game program, student teams are given a virtual $100,000 to invest in stocks, bonds, and mutual funds and learn the value of capital markets as they work together to maximize the return of their portfolios.
+Using the SIFMA Foundation’s Stock Market Game, student teams are given a virtual $100,000 to invest in stocks, bonds, and mutual funds and learn the value of capital markets as they work together to maximize the return of their portfolios.

-The competition recently culminated in Las Vegas where five finalist teams competed at the 100 Black Men of America’s annual conference.
+The competition culminates with five finalist teams competing at the 100 Black Men’s annual conference.
 Since 1963, the Atlanta-based organization has mentored young Black people to prepare them to be future leaders.

-“Just being in [the competition] after four years, and going on to my fifth year, I really see the benefits of it,” Jada said.
+“Just being in [the competition] after four years, and going on to my fifth year, I really see the benefits of it,” Jada said when she competed in 2023.
 “I would have never imagined in eighth grade for me to be at a national conference.”

 Making generational change

-Now in its fourth year, the Wells Fargo Junior Investment program is delivered to students by mentors like Moses Harris, a senior Black and African American Segment leader for Wells Fargo who’s been a member of the Los Angeles chapter of 100 Black Men for eight years.
-Harris covers stock market fundamentals and its risks with young people each Saturday morning as part of the program.
+Since 2019, the Junior Investment Club is delivered to students by mentors like Moses Harris, a senior Black and African American Segment leader for Wells Fargo who’s been a member of the Los Angeles chapter of 100 Black Men for almost a decade.
+Each Saturday morning, Harris volunteers to help students understand stock market fundamentals and its risks as part of the program.

 “Early on, our students are a little timid on what they should do and how many shares they should buy,” Harris said.
 “We like to give our students the education, and with education comes confidence.
 When you’re confident, you’re able to perform and participate.”